GabrielBena/boolean_nca_cc/docs/self_attention_accuracy_drift.md

 **Status**: ✅ Fix applied, but **does NOT resolve the accuracy drift issue**.
 The drift persists, indicating there are additional root causes to investigate.

-### 🔴 ROOT CAUSE IDENTIFIED: Model Always Applies Updates
+### 🔴 HYPOTHESIS CHALLENGED: Model Always Applies Updates

 **Critical Finding from Logs**:
 - Preconfigured circuit: `loss=0.026637, hard_accuracy=0.9971` (not perfect, but very good)